mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/creating.md

 If the page element is eligible for annotation, then the selector highlights that element and binds a click handler to it.
-The click handler sends a message called 'show' back to the main add-on code containing: the URL for the page, the ID attribute value, and the content of the page element.
+The click handler sends a message called `show` back to the main add-on code.
+The `show` message contains: the URL for the page, the ID attribute value, and the content of the page element.

 Finally, the selector listens for the window's `unload` event and sends the main add-on code a message called `detach` when unload occurs.
-This is so the main add-on can remove the worker associated with this page (eventually, `page-mod` should have its own 'unload' event, but this is the workaround for the present).
+This is so the main add-on can remove the worker associated with this page (eventually, `page-mod` should have its own `unload` event, but this is the workaround for the present).

     var matchedElement = null;